International Research Travel Grants

 - Awards are based on the proposal submitted at the time of application.

-- Applicants who need to change the country or topic after being award the grant can send in a petition for consideration, given the uncertainty surrounding travel.
+- Applicants who need to change the country or topic after being awarded the grant can send in a petition for consideration, given the uncertainty surrounding travel.

 International Travel Approval

 Due to Covid-19 restrictions, awards for international travel will be made contingent on travel approval.
-The current travel policy prohibits international travel and will remain in effect until May 31.
-Requests for permission to travel must be for travel after May 31.
+The current travel policy prohibits international travel unless approved by the International Travel Advisory & Response Team (ITART).